-Youth Parliament of Manitoba (YPM) is one of the oldest model parliaments in the Commonwealth, having held sessions continuously since 1922.
-We are a non-profit, non-partisan, and non-denominational corporation and registered charity.
+Youth Parliament of Manitoba (YPM) is the longest consecutively-running youth parliament in Canada, having held sessions since 1922.
+We are a non-partisan, non-denominational, and incorporated registered charity.

 Every year, YPM holds a model parliamentary session at the Manitoba Legislative Building.
-This event, called Winter Session, takes place during December 26-31.
-All Manitoban youth aged 16-20 are invited to sit as members at Winter Session, where they will be taking part in stimulating debate on a broad range of issues relevant to youth.
+This event, called Session, takes place overnight between December 26-31.
+All Manitoban youth aged 16-20 are invited to sit as members at Session, where they will be taking part in stimulating debate on a broad range of issues relevant to youth.
 Members will have the opportunity to voice their opinions concerning the proposed legislation and develop amendments to improve them.

 Session is not only for students interested in politics or debating; it’s for all young people who want to improve their public speaking, meet other people their age from across the province, and much more!
 Even if you know nothing about politics or the parliamentary process, Session is a great way for you to take the first step towards being an engaged, informed citizen.